Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions

 In a Raman transition, two states $\ket{\phi}$ and $\ket{\psi}$ with an energy gap $\delta$ are coupled via an intermediate state $\ket{\xi}$.
 For that purpose two laser beams with relative detuning $\delta=\omega_1-\omega_2$ couple off-resonantly with detuning $\Delta_\xi$ to the intermediate state~(see figure~\ref{fig:RamanScheme}).
-The effective Hamiltonian is
+The effective Rabi rate is

 The raised index for the single photon Rabi frequencies labels the associated laser beam.
 In the main text, Raman transitions are used in two different contexts.
 Firstly, for Zeeman state preparation, where the electronic-vibrational wave function of the initial and final state are equal, i.e. $\tilde\phi=\tilde\psi$.
 In this context the detuning is assumed to be much larger than the energetic splittings in the excited state, therefore the detuning can be assumed to be constant and the basis for the excited state can be chosen independent of the actual angular momentum coupling case.
 In the case of near resonant Raman coupling the fact that the exited state follows Hund's case b) coupling has to be taken into account.